To Lady Fischer, Berlin

 His response was vague and dubitable.
 The only thing that he could respond was that it was a mare, and it was connected to the history and tradition of the undetachable Von Heissen lineage.
 The mare was a spirit or goblin known in German, as the 'mahr'.
 Therefore, the history of the family was mysteriously unknown.
 He did make reference to the foolish superstitions of these parts of Europe.

 Thereby any semblance to a mythical creature was coincidental and merely circumstantial.
-The striking image of the bust was too convincing and, it was nothing more than a bust or a wrought sculpture.
+The striking image of the bust was too convincing, but it was nothing more than a bust or a wrought sculpture.
 I felt a strange energy emanated from the inanimate object, as its eyes were penetrating and its stare was of a diabolical nature.
 There was something odd about this sculpture, and I could not rid myself so easily of its imposing presence.

 That night I had spent my time of leisure in the Great Hall playing the piano.
 I was a fervent pianist and admirer of classical music.
 But an unusual occurrence would transpire during the late night.
 I was sleeping in my chamber bed, when I heard what appeared to be an uncanny noise coming from downstairs.
 At first, I had dismissed the noise, as being a sound from the windy hillside-or the tumultuous jollity of the merry revellers of the village below.
 As I rose to investigate, the apparent sound seemed to be coming from the direction of the hall.
 The steward who was sleeping in the room in the same storey had not noticed the sound.